Noun Clause Race

 ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Gap-fill, Unscrambling, Writing Sentences, Matching

-ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Gap-fill, Unscrambling, Writing Sentences, Matching Here is a useful noun clauses worksheet for upper-intermediate students.
+ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Gap-fill, Unscrambling, Writing Sentences, Matching In this useful noun clauses worksheet, students identify noun clauses, complete sentences with subordinators, and build noun clause sentences in a range of controlled tasks.
 First, students identify noun clauses in sentences and then indicate whether each noun clause acts as a subject, an object, or functions as a compliment.
 Next, students complete each noun clause sentence with a subordinator from a box.
 Students then put words in order to make noun clause sentences, adding a suitable subordinator.
 After that, students combine each pair of sentences to form a sentence that contains a noun clause.
-Lastly, students match sentence halves together and add a suitable subordinator to complete each sentence. show less
+Lastly, students match sentence halves together and add a suitable subordinator to complete each sentence.

 I'm Not Sure